 This is particularly true for athletes who engage in high-intensity or endurance exercises, as alcohol consumption can compromise the body's ability to recover and adapt to training.

-Here’s a plan that will help you stay focused on a goal, so you can indirectly reduce your alcohol consumption:
+Here’s a plan for women that will help you stay focused on your goals and reduce alcohol consumption: